 About Our Testing Process

 Hiking can take on many forms, from short after-work jaunts on a nearby trail to steep and arduous days above treeline.
 Former editor-in-chief John Ellings put together our initial lineup of eight trail-ready poles in early 2015.
 A Pacific Northwest native and no stranger to backcountry travel, John has an affinity for covering long distances and can quickly discern which poles are up to the task.
 Managing editor Sarah Nelson began contributing to this round-up in 2021 and has since taken over the guide.
 Based in Lake Tahoe but often on the road in the Mountain West, Sarah has logged hundreds of miles all over the country and as far abroad as southern Patagonia.
+In the years since, we have continued to test poles and update our picks (and their superlatives) accordingly.

-After extensive testing, we’ve narrowed down our favorites to the 15 trekking poles listed above.
+After extensive testing, we’ve narrowed down our favorites to the 15 trekking poles.
 When we test poles, we take them into the field—both on day hiking and multi-day backpacking adventures—to evaluate overall performance.
 To discern the differences between models, we look closely at specifications like weight and packed size but also pay attention to how each pole feels in hand.
 We also evaluate grip comfort over long distances and the reliability of the locking mechanism (if there is one).
 Finally, we keep an eye out for durability issues like cracking and bending.
 As the market continues evolving, we will be sure to put new and noteworthy designs to the test, making changes to the list above as we go.

 Trekking Pole Buying Advice